veracity/veracity-documentation/common/markdown/data-fabric-egest/data-fabric-egest.md

 - [Cpp Implementation](#cpp-implementation)

 ### .NET implementation
-We will in this quick start look at how to programaticaly read data from Veracity using a .NET Framework application.
-On Github you will find the [sample code](https://github.com/veracity/veracity-quickstart-samples/tree/master/101-egest-data) for this application.
-If you do not have access to a Veracity data container, you may grab the [Veracity-Storage-Manager](https://github.com/veracity/veracity-quickstart-samples/tree/master/101-developer-storage-manager/developer_storage) sample from our github Repo and create a local emulated storage.
+We will look at how to programmatically read data from Veracity using a .NET Framework application.
+On GitHub you will find the  [sample code](https://github.com/veracity/veracity-quickstart-samples/tree/master/101-egest-data) for this application.
+If you do not have access to a Veracity data container, you can grab the [Veracity-Storage-Manager](https://github.com/veracity/veracity-quickstart-samples/tree/master/101-developer-storage-manager/developer_storage) sample from our GitHub repository and create local emulated storage.

+In this sample, we use the following NuGet packages:

 In this sample we use the following nuget packages:

 - Microsoft.WindowsAzure.Storage (client library enables working with the Microsoft Azure storage services)

-First we need to create a .Net Framework application.
-Then add the constant holding the SAS key provided by Veracity to the Main method.
+Firstly, we need to create a .Net Framework application and add the constant holding SAS key provided by Veracity to the Main method.

 ```csharp
  static void Main(string[] args)